c-jm/att_go_slideshow/activity_overview.md

 `sudo apt-get install golang-go`

-Now with go install install libsdl to be able to use SDL with Go.
+Now with Go install install libsdl to be able to use SDL with Go.

 `sudo apt-get install libsdl2-dev`